 The Applicant indicated that the import tariff headings are dependent on the thickness of the film.
-BOPP film between 12 and 60 micron, normally falling within heading 3920.20.90, which attracts 13.2 percent (EU) and 15 percent (General) duty, could be cleared by unscrupulous importers under 3920.20.20, which relates to BOPP film thinner than 12 micron or thicker than 60 micron and is free of duty.
-According to the applicant, the thickness of the film is difficult to determine by untrained customs officials.
+BOPP film between 12 and 60 micron, normally falling within heading 3920.20.90, which attracts 13.2 percent (EU) and 15 percent (General) duty, could be imported under 3920.20.20, which relates to BOPP film thinner than 12 micron or thicker than 60 micron and is free of duty.
+The thickness of the film is difficult to determine by untrained people.